braintree/credit-card-type/README.md

 Card brands provide different nomenclature for their security codes as well as varying lengths.

-TODO: make sure the cvv2 codes for Hiper and Hipercard are correct
 | Brand              | Name   | Size |
 |--------------------|--------|------|
 | `Visa`             | `CVV`  | 3    |